Saturday July 8 2017

 An inexpensive SkyWatcher laser collimator whipped the optics into line in a matter of seconds.
 Later I removed the secondary mirror for inspection and noted no coating issues with it either.
 I measured its minor axis to be approximately 70mm so a very respectable linear obstruction of the order of 23 per cent.
 Not bad at all!

-Movements on the lazy suzan mount were smooth and easy to execute, both in azimuth and altitude; certainly adequate to the intended purposes I wishes to use the telescope for.
+Movements on the lazy suzan mount were smooth and easy to execute, both in azimuth and altitude; certainly adequate to the intended purposes I wish to use the telescope for.

 I fitted the instrument with my right angled 8 x 50mm finder borrowwed from ‘Octavius’, my 8 ” f/6 Newtonian reflector.
 Whatever others claim concerning the curse of acquiring a new telescope to play with, the weather remained fair for me that evening, with the promise of a clear sky, albeit in summer twilight.
 So I readied the instrument and set it outside to acclimate as sunset slowly approached.

 At 23:00 BST, I managed to track down the bright summer luminary, Vega, in bright twilight and excitedly aimed the telescope at it, using a power of about 190x initially.
 To my great relief, the star focused down to a very tight disk with intense diffraction spikes from the secondary support.
 The image was remarkably calm and I then racked the eyepiece inside and outside focus.
-Again, I was very impressed at how the defocused Franhofer diffraction pattern presented itself.
+Again, I was very impressed at how the defocused Fraunhofer diffraction pattern presented itself.
 The optics looked nice and smooth, being virtually identical inside and outside focus.
 Inserting a quality, 6mm orthoscopic yielding 254x, I re-examined the star in the same way.
 Again, I was very impressed at how the star test was shaping up.
 I noted a touch of overcorrection; but it was very minor.
-Spherical aberration was wonderfully well controlled and there was no visible sign of astigmatism (phew!) or ugly zones.
+There was no visible sign of astigmatism (phew!) or ugly zones.
 This was indeed a good, large, mirror; no, a very good mirror; in fact, as I recall, absolutely astonishing for the low price I paid for it!

 As the sky grew a bit darker, I swung the telescope over to Epsilon 1 & 2 Lyrae, which the finder was just able to pick up in the bright, twlit sky.
 Leaving the 6mm orthoscopic in situ, I was delighted to see that it rendered a textbook perfect split of all four components.
 From there, I moved the instrument westward into Bootes and centred Epsilon Bootis (Izar) in the field.
 Refocusing slightly (it has a lower altitude afterall), I was again rewarded with an excellent image.
 This tricky, colour contrast binary system can elude telescopes if the seeing is not up to scratch.
 It was around this time that I reached for my trusty Baader single polarising filter, which imparts a slight darkening of the twilit sky and increased the contrast of the stellar components without imparting a colour shift.
 The filter improved the image still further by reducing irradiance, I thought.
 Indeed, I recalled that the previous owner had also learned this trick whilst observing Jupiter with the telescope, so he was a convert to using filters on bright objects too!